-Per Faxneld’s Paper “Blavatsky the Satanist” argues about Luciferianism in Theosophy
+Per Faxneld’s Paper “Blavatsky the Satanist” slanders Theosophy under the Guise of Scholarship

 Per Faxneld delves into how poets, socialists, feminists, and French occultists held similar ideas, based on what he calls “a counter-hegemonic reading of Genesis Chapter 3,” and theorizes where Blavatsky got the idea and illustration of the magazine Lucifer from.
 Faxneld claims typically of the style in academic rhetoric, that “obviously, Blavatsky’s conception of Satan draws on that of the Romantics, at least on a general level,” with no proofs, just because “they too, in some of their works, viewed him as a symbol of independence, defiant rebellion and liberation from oppression.”
-Is it Blavatsky’s personal view, regarding the ancient defiant rebel-god and the saviors, her mere “historically contextual” “literary Satanism,” or is it a view throughout the ancient world as demonstrated in The Liberator-God in Ancient Religion: Salvation and Resurrection of the Initiated.
-This “reinterpretation,” he says is the portrayal of Satan as a positive symbol, in the shape of the serpent who brings gnosis and liberates mankind.
-Per Faxneld and Lee Penn have both used scholarship to define Theosophy and H.P.B. in a similar way.
+But is it just Blavatsky’s personal view, regarding the defiant rebel-gods of ancient lore, her so-called “historically contextual” “literary Satanism,” or has she comprehended the myth and its pattern whereas Per Faxneld remains perplexed and bewildered?
+Per Faxneld manages to create and thereby draw more negative perceptions about Theosophical teachings and confound others, especially scholars.

 “Having established some important background facts, it is now time to examine the Satanist content in Blavatsky’s writings, its potential links with socialism, and its feminist implications.”